Dr. Linda Murray

-1. The district College and Career Pathways Team publicly release their analysis of the current state of college eligibility, and the obstacles and opportunities to improve outcomes.
-This should include course offerings, master schedule limitations, course remediation, D/F analysis, issues of equity and access, etc.
+The district publicly release their analysis of the current state of college eligibility, and the obstacles and opportunities to improve outcomes.

-3. District staff develop a proposal and financial analysis of what it would cost to help all students achieve A-G eligibility, including additional need for summer school, online courses, and instructional blocks to support all students to achieve a “C” or better in all A-G courses.
+District staff develop a proposal and financial analysis of what it would cost to help all students achieve A-G eligibility, including additional needs for summer school, online courses, and instructional blocks to ensure students achieve a “C” or better in all A-G courses.

-4. District staff explore developing capacity to centrally track student-by-student course assignments and progress to meet graduation requirements.
-(San Diego Unified has built this infrastructure and could be a model.)
+District staff explore developing capacity to centrally track student-by-student course assignments and progress to graduation and A-G eligibility.